armory/documentation/_admin_guides/preprod_environment.md

 will automatically create an internal network for the sub-services to communicate with each other.

 ##### Spring Profiles
 Spinnaker's core framework is Spring.
 Spring uses a hierarchical profile loading system.
 You can create environment specific properties files that are loaded at runtime.
 Make sure to leave the `armory` profiles as the first one in the list, then your environment specific profiles.
-In the example below `preprod` takes the highest precedent
+In the example below `preprod` takes the highest precedence
 ```
 SPRING_PROFILES_ACTIVE=armory,local,preprod
 ```